How to Prepare Your B2B Sales Force for Success During the Offseason

 Personalized Selling with Video

 Marketers have figured out the power of video.
-It’s time for your sales team to do the same.
+It’s time for your B2B sales force to do the same.
 Posting a native video on LinkedIn® can generate more engagement than a text post.
 Your sellers can use video to reach their network in a more human way than text.
 Video sales messaging allows your current clients and prospects to get to know your reps more intimately which is an important factor in this “offseason” period.

 The key for your sellers to be successful using video messaging is to learn how to do it effectively.
 There’s a lot more to it than pointing a smartphone at your face.
 Sellers need to learn the many use cases and learn best practices to avoid making mistakes that can have a negative effect rather than establishing rapport and trust.
 We offer a Selling with Video Virtual Bootcamp designed to teach your sales team how to implement a sales video messaging strategy that can make the difference between no response and the response your sales reps desire.

 Let’s face it, the sales “offseason” we’re in is challenging.
 No one knows how long it will last, but it’s likely to last for a long while.
-If you’re a sales leader, how are you leading your team through this offseason?
+If you’re a sales leader, how are you leading your B2B sales force through this offseason?
 I recommend you use this time to improve their skills.
 It will motivate them to maximize their potential both during this offseason and when the economy rebounds.
 They will be better positioned to fill their pipeline and win more deals.
 Click the image below to learn how.